John Eberson: Theatres

 Eberson began his theatre design work with traditional, small town opera houses.
 One of the first designs was in Hamilton, Ohio, where he and his family lived.
 Theatre historian David Naylor described Eberson as "an architectural Johnny Appleseed for Sunbelt theater-goers."
 He designed traditional opera houses and theatres throughout the South.

 In the 1920s, beginning with the Hoblitzelle Majestic Theatre (Houston, 1923, razed), Eberson perfected a new theatre design, which became known as the atmospheric theatre style.
 Eberson himself credited the Hoblitzelle Majestic Theatre (Houston, 1923, razed) as the first atmospheric style theatre.
-Clearly, Eberson tried out some of his concepts at the Orpheum Theatre (Wichita, Kansas) (1922) and the Indiana Theatre (Terre Haute, Indiana) (1922).
+Clearly, Eberson tried out some of his concepts at the Orpheum Theatre in Wichita, Kansas (1922), and the Indiana Theatre in Terre Haute, Indiana (1922).
 However, with the Houston Majestic he perfected the style, adding features that made the departure from all that came before.

 Many of Eberson's later designs, some executed with his son Drew, were in the art deco and streamline moderne styles.
 In all, Eberson designed close to 100 movie palaces, located in dozens of states in the United States, including: